Medical Readiness Command, Europe conducts Fire and Safety Stand Down Day

-A member of the U.S. Army Sembach Fire Department demonstrates the dangers of a grease fire during the Medical Readiness Command, Europe Safety Stand Down Day held on June 22 at Sembach Kaserne.
+SEMBACH, Germany – U.S. Army Medical Readiness Command, Europe hosted a “Fire and Safety Stand-Down Day” with a safety fair feel on Sembach Kaserne June 22.
+The Medical Readiness Command, Europe headquarters staff, along with members of the Sembach military community participated in hands-on demonstrations and learned about a variety of safety topics throughout the day.

-Approximately 200 military and civilian personnel representing Public Health Command Europe, Dental Health Command Europe, 30th Medical Brigade, NATO Brigade, 598th Transportation Brigade, 10th Army Air and Missile Defense Command, Defense Health Agency Region - Europe, Sembach Fire Department, Installation Management Command – Europe, and the Federation against Alcohol and Drugs in Vehicles Association participated in the Safety Stand Down Day.
+Local organizations participating in the fire and safety stand down included Public Health Command Europe, Dental Health Command Europe, 30th Medical Brigade, NATO Brigade, 598th Transportation Brigade, 10th Army Air and Missile Defense Command, Defense Health Agency Region - Europe, Sembach Fire Department, Installation Management Command – Europe, and the Federation against Alcohol and Drugs in Vehicles Association.

+The event was kicked off by Col. Jacob Gin, the assistant chief of staff G1 and troop commander for Medical Readiness Command, Europe who discussed the importance of safety in the workplace, on the road and at home.
+This was followed by a quick safety briefing by the Medical Readiness Command, Europe Safety Manager, who ensured that the employees were aware of safety issues throughout the day.

+To help eliminate and reduce fatal and serious injuries to servicemembers and their families, fire and safety stand down events are held routinely across the Army.
+The events also provide leaders an opportunity to talk to their personnel about safety face-to-face.

 |Date Taken: